Summary

 Hanson refers several times to Origen’s teaching that the Son always existed, for example, “Origen’s doctrine of the eternal generation of the Son by the Father” (RH, 65).

 To contrast this with what Arius taught, Hanson states that Arius taught that ’there was a time when he did not exist’ (RH, 65, 86).
-But I do not think that this adequately explains what Arius taught.
+I do not think that that phrase adequately explains what Arius taught.
 That is how Athanasius, Arius’ fierce opponent, paraphrased Arius’ words (RH, 13).
 As stated in the Nicene Creed, Arius said, ’there was when he was not’, without the word “time.”
+See – Did Arius teach there was time when the Son of God did not exist?

 The significance is that Arius taught that the Son was begotten before time even existed (“before times and before aeons” (RH, 7)).
 So, in his view, there was no ‘time’ before the Son was begotten; the Son existed during ‘all time’.
 It is only in a metaphysical sense, in the incomprehensible infinity beyond our physical universe, that ‘there was when He was not’.

-I am not saying that Origen and Arius taught the same in this regard, but I do not support the sharp distinction which Hanson attempts to draw between them.
+I am not saying that Origen and Arius taught the same in this regard, but I do not support the sharp distinction which Hanson draws between them.

 “Origen … anticipates developed fourth-century orthodoxy in this at least, that he … has some notion of this relation as existing for its own sake, not as a means for connecting the One [God] and the Many [the created beings]” (RW, 143-4).